Darien Fawkes: Oh, you left out being struck by a giant meteor.

 - In Mel Brooks' History of the World Part I, a character in the Roman Empire segment cries out "Only a miracle could save us now!"
 Cue Miracle the race-horse.
 In the French Revolution segment another character does the same.
 Cue Miracle and one of the Romans, who has chosen to ignore the story's internal logic.

-- In film version of The Two Towers, an orc is about to kill Merry and Pippin, giggling how nothing can save them now.
+- In film version of The Lord of the Rings: The Two Towers, an orc is about to kill Merry and Pippin, giggling how nothing can save them now.
 At that exact moment, the heroic Riders of Rohan attack and skewer that orc in particular.

 - Plus the Elves arriving to aid the Rohirrim at the battle of Helm's Deep, and Éomer's arrival during their last stand, and in King when the Rohirrim, then later the Army of the Dead saving Minas Tirith.
 And their reaction when they think Frodo's dead in the extended cut.